Western Front (World War I): Trench warfare

 Trench warfare in 1914, while not new, quickly improved and provided a very high degree of defense.
 According to two prominent historians:

-Trenches were longer, deeper, and better defended by steel, concrete, and barbed wire than ever before.
-They were far stronger and more effective than chains of forts, for they formed a continuous network, sometimes with four or five parallel lines linked by interfacings.
-They were dug far below the surface of the earth out of reach of the heaviest artillery....Grand battles with the old maneuvers were out of the question.
-Only by bombardment, sapping, and assault could the enemy be shaken, and such operations had to be conducted on an immense scale to produce appreciable results.
-Indeed, it is questionable whether the German lines in France could ever have been broken if the Germans had not wasted their resources in unsuccessful assaults, and the blockade by sea had not gradually cut off their supplies.
-In such warfare no single general could strike a blow that would make him immortal; the "glory of fighting" sank down into the dirt and mire of trenches and dugouts.

 1915

-Between the coast and the Vosges was a westward bulge in the trench line, named the Noyon salient for the captured French town at the maximum point of advance near Compiègne.
+Between the coast and the Vosges was a westward bulge in the trench line, named the Noyon salient after the French town at the maximum point of the German advance near Compiègne.
 Joffre's plan for 1915 was to attack the salient on both flanks to cut it off.
 The Fourth Army had attacked in Champagne from 20 December 1914 – 17 March 1915 but the French were not able to attack in Artois at the same time.
-The Tenth Army formed the northern attack force and was to attack eastwards into the Douai plain across a 16 km front between Loos and Arras.
+The Tenth Army formed the northern attack force and was to attack eastwards into the Douai plain on a 16 km front between Loos and Arras.
 On 10 March, as part of the larger offensive in the Artois region, the British Army fought the Battle of Neuve Chapelle to capture Aubers Ridge.
-The assault was made by four divisions along a 2 mi front.
-Preceded by a surprise bombardment lasting only 35 minutes, the initial assault made rapid progress and the village was captured within four hours.
+The assault was made by four divisions on a 2 mi front.
+Preceded by a hurricane bombardment lasting only 35 minutes, the village was captured within four hours.
 The advance then slowed because of supply and communication difficulties.
 The Germans brought up reserves and counterattacked, forestalling the attempt to capture the ridge.
-Since the British had used about one-third of their supply of artillery ammunition, General Sir John French blamed the failure on the Shell Crisis of 1915, despite the early success.
+Since the British had used about a third of their artillery ammunition, General Sir John French blamed the failure on the Shell Crisis of 1915, despite the early success.